Maybe Paradise: Acoustic version

-Hajipour released an Acoustic version of the song on December 15, 2021 along with It's Music video.
+Hajipour released an acoustic version of the song on December 15, 2021 along with its music video.
 The Acoustic version received positive reactions from the fans.

 Music video

-The Music video for the Acoustic version was released on December 15, 2021 along with the song.
-The video which was directed by Ali Pazani and Mahyar Keshavarz, showed Hajipour walking into an empty Coffeehouse and siting on a chair while he's singing the first verse of the song.
-When the second verse starts, Hajipour goes to the back of the bar, holds a microphone and joins a band in there and starts singing with them til the end of the music video.
+The music video for the acoustic version was released on December 15, 2021 along with the song.
+The video which was directed by Ali Pazani and Mahyar Keshavarz, showed Hajipour walking into an empty Coffeehouse and siting on a chair while he is singing the first verse of the song.
+When the second verse starts, Hajipour goes to the back of the bar, holds a microphone and joins a band in there and starts singing with them till the end of the music video.

 Personnel

 Credits adapted from Hajipour's official Instagram account.